intel/pti-gpu/tools/unitrace/README.md

 ### Tile Activities in Implicit Scaling

 In case of implicit scaling, the hardware partitions the load of each kernel and distributes portions to each tile.
 By default, the tool treats the whole device as a unit.
-To trace activities on each tile seperately, one can use **--seperate-tiles** together with **--chrome-kernel-logging/--chrome-device-logging** options:
+To trace activities on each tile separately, one can use **--separate-tiles** together with **--chrome-kernel-logging/--chrome-device-logging** options:

 ![Tile Activities Logging!](/tools/unitrace/doc/images/implicit-per-tile-kernel-logging.png)